Burundi entry requirements for Malaysia passport holders

 Required for entry

-Immigration at Bujumbura will ask to see a confirmed onward or return flight.
-Without one, you may be refused entry or asked to buy a ticket at the airport.
-Airlines also check this before boarding.Required
+Immigration at Bujumbura Airport will ask to see a confirmed onward or return ticket.
+Without one, you may be refused entry and sent back on the next flight.
+Budget airlines like Ethiopian Airlines also check this before issuing a boarding pass.Required

 Proof of accommodation